openstack/cinder-specs/specs/2024.1/quota-system.rst

 ``no_snapshot_gb_quota`` that can be changed, but also ``quota_driver``, and changing the quota driver means that a quota system may need to recalculate things to ensure that it starts operating with the correct quota assumptions.
-For example when changing from the ``Counting`` driver to the ``Counter`` driver all the counters in the DB will be wrong, so the ``Counter`` driver needs to calculate the counters before it can start working or the whole quota system will not operate correctly.
+For example when changing from the ``DynamicQuotaDriver`` to the ``StoredQuotaDriver`` all the counters in the DB will be wrong, so the ``StoredQuotaDriver`` needs to calculate the counters before it can start working or the whole quota system will not operate correctly.

-These configuration options are not the kind of things that are frequently changed, and we expect most deployments to never have to change them at all, but Cinder should still provide a way for them to be safely changed since one of the cases we expect to happen is a deployment outgrowing the usefulness of the ``Counting`` driver and running into performance issues.
-In that case they will want to switch to the ``Counter`` driver.
+These configuration options are not the kind of things that are frequently changed, and we expect most deployments to never have to change them at all, but Cinder should still provide a way for them to be safely changed since one of the cases we expect to happen is a deployment outgrowing the usefulness of the ``DynamicQuotaDriver`` and running into performance issues.
+In that case they will want to switch to the ``StoredQuotaDriver``.

 To support changing configuration option changes to the quota system there are 3 things that the new quota system needs to be able to do: